 Virtual Talent Acquisition and Onboarding Tips

 While no plan is ever truly perfect, there are steps we can take to turn our virtual talent acquisition and onboarding practices into an exceptional candidate experience.
 As the old adage goes: if you fail to plan, plan to fail.
-Here are a few tips from top professional recruiting agencies:
+Here are 12 areas to work on from top professional recruiting agencies:

 - Clothing: Don’t wear all black or all white.
 Even though black is slimming, the camera will boost contrast.
 White is a bad choice because it can be too visually overwhelming and “blind” the viewer.